CrowdStrike/logscale-community-content/README.md

 There are *many* ways you can contribute to the LogScale Community Content repository.

 - _Add new Vendor content_ by opening a pull request.
-More details on this process can be found in the Log-Sources folder here - [Log-Sources](Log-Sources)].
+More details on this process can be found in the Log-Sources folder here - [Log-Sources](Log-Sources).

 - _Add new Samples_ by opening a pull request.
 More details on this process can be found in the Configuration Sample folder here - [Config-Samples](Config-Samples).

 - _Review pull requests_ by going through the queue of [open pull requests on GitHub](https://github.com/CrowdStrike/logscale-community-content/pulls) and giving feedback to the authors.

 - _Documenting, blogging, or creating videos_, of how you've used LogScale Community Content.
 This type of content is *invaluable* and helps our community grow.
-Open a pull request for inclusion in the [Additional content](https://github.com/CrowdStrike/falconpy#additional-content) section of this page.
+Open a pull request for inclusion in the [LogScale Community Content Wiki](https://github.com/CrowdStrike/logscale-community-content/wiki) section of this page.

 - _Fix a bug or implement a new feature_.
 Check out our [open issues on GitHub](https://github.com/CrowdStrike/logscale-community-content/issues) for inspiration.

-- _Providing feedback_ by opening a GitHub ticket.
+- _Providing feedback_ by opening a [GitHub ticket](https://github.com/CrowdStrike/logscale-community-content/issues).
 Even a fly-by "hey, this worked..." is appreciated and helps validate approaches.
 Ideas on improving the project are most welcome.

 To get started, review the [Code of Conduct](https://github.com/CrowdStrike/logscale-community-content/blob/main/CODE_OF_CONDUCT.md) for community guidelines, and the [contribution guide](https://github.com/CrowdStrike/logscale-community-content/blob/main/CONTRIBUTING.md) for more detail regarding contributing to the LogScale Community Content repository.